Generic Name: olanzapine (oh-LAN-za-peen)

 If OVERDOSE is suspected:

 Store Zyprexa at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Keep Zyprexa out of the reach of children and away from pets.

 - If you have any questions about Zyprexa, please talk with your doctor, pharmacist, or other health care provider.